 If you are new to WordPress, make sure to read our introduction to WordPress themes.
-It explains what themes are and how they can be cost-effective and time-saving for website owners.
+We’ve written a detailed article that explains what WP themes are and how using themes can be cost-effective and time-saving for website owners.

-Upgrading Your WordPress Theme – Best Practices Checklist
+Upgrading A WordPress Theme – Best Practices Checklist

-Backing up your files and data before making any updates to your site is vital.
-This way, if things don’t go as planned, you can always restore everything to its previous settings.
+Backing up your site before making any changes to your site is essential.
+Whenever something doesn’t go as planned, you can always restore everything to its previous state.

-If you don’t want to perform manual backups, there are many WordPress plugins you can use.
+If you don’t want to perform manual backups, there are a number of plugins you can use.
 Learn about a WordPress backup plugin that can automate your backup process here:

 When WordPress upgrades its software to a new version, this can affect the functionality of certain themes.
-Depending on the theme you have installed, there may be a changelog file included with an update listing new features, improvements, security fixes or important changes in the new version.
+Depending on the theme you are using, there may be some release notes accompanying an update which provides an overview of new features, improvements, security fixes or important information pertaining to the new theme version.

-If the theme changes seem irrelevant or unimportant, you can skip the update.
-Otherwise, you should upgrade.
+If the changes seem irrelevant or unimportant, you can skip the update.
+Otherwise, you should update.

 If you can, it’s a good idea to check the theme before installing it on your site.

-Typically, web service providers will set up a test site where they can test the latest version of a theme, track any bugs and check to see if all plugins are working fine with the new theme before applying it to a live site.
+Typically, web service providers will set up a test site where they can test the latest version of a theme, track bugs and check to see if all plugins are working fine with the new theme before applying and activating it on a live site.

-If you’re managing your own website, you can set up a test WordPress site on a subdomain or a separate domain using the same plugins and configuration settings and test new theme versions on your test site before applying it to your live site.
+If you’re managing your own website, you can install a test WordPress site on a subdomain or a separate domain name using the same configuration settings (e.g. plugins) and test new theme versions on your test site before applying it to your main website.

 4. Search Online

-Before updating your theme, it’s a good idea to do a quick search online and see if other theme users have reported any serious problems with the new theme version.
+Before updating your theme, it’s a good idea to search online and see if anyone has reported any serious problems with the new theme version.

-You can type the theme name and version into Google, and search the theme developer’s support forum (many developers provide forums for premium themes, and even for some free plugins).
+You can enter the theme name and version into Google, and search the theme developer’s support forum (many developers provide forums for premium WordPress themes, and even for some free plugins).

-If you have made extensive changes to your existing WordPress theme files, updating your theme may result in your custom modifications being overwritten.
+If you have made extensive customizations to your existing WordPress theme files, upgrading your theme could result in your custom modifications being overwritten.
 To prevent losing your theme modifications, therefore, we recommend you learn how to create “child themes”.

 A WordPress child theme is a theme that inherits the functionality of another theme, called the parent theme, and allows you to modify, or add to, the functionality of the parent theme.
-When you update the “parent theme”, your modifications are preserved through the “child theme.”
+When you update the “parent theme”, your customizations get preserved through the “child theme.”

 If you plan to customize your theme files, then we recommend becoming familiar with using child themes, especially if you plan to use a theme that gets regularly updated.
 You can learn more about child themes by searching online, or visit the official WordPress child theme page here: